percona/pmm-doc/docs/quickstart/index.md

     To connect a MongoDB database from the MongoDB CLI:
     { .power-number}

-    1. Use `mongo` shell to create user and grant the required permissions for monitoring:

-        Run the following command to create role and grant the required permissions:
+    1. Run the following command in `mongo` shell to create a role with the monitoring permissions:

         ```
             db.createRole({
         "role":"explainRole",